verrazzano/docs/content/en/docs/uninstall/backup/keycloak.md

 - The `clustername` has to be `mysql`.
 - The `namespace` has to be `keycloak`.

-The following is an example of a `MySQLBackup` object:
+The following is an example of a `MySQLBackup` resource to initiate a MySQL backup:

 ```yaml
 $ kubectl apply -f - <<EOF